 - For U.S. citizens traveling to the airport, a passport and flight confirmation serve as appropriate documentation.

-- Checkpoints for health inspections will be placed at all principal points of entry and exit to the city of Santiago.
+- Checkpoints for health inspections are in effect at all principal points of entry and exit to the city of Santiago.
 In addition to checking the health of persons entering and leaving the city, these checkpoints will be used.

 - Chile is under a daily nationwide curfew from 10:00 pm to 5:00 am.

-- On March 31, the government of Chile announced that sanitary controls will be implemented in bus terminals nation-wide, beginning in Santiago.
+- Sanitary controls are in effect in bus terminals nation-wide, beginning in Santiago.
 Passengers will be subject health inspections before being allowed to board buses.

-- On April 2, the government of Chile announced that only authorized personnel will be allowed to enter nursing homes (no family visits).
+- Only authorized personnel will be allowed to enter nursing homes (no family visits).